khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 Color changes can be used to emphasize user actions.
 When used, they must be combined with other visual feedback.
 For example, `:focus` color changes are normally accompanied with our standard focus ring.

-Generally:
+Generally in light UI:

-- `:hover` colors become two steps darker than the color at rest.
+- `:hover` colors become one step darker than the color at rest.
-- `:focus` colors become two steps darker, matching `:hover` colors.
+- `:focus` colors become one step darker, matching `:hover` colors.
-- `:active` colors become an additional two steps darker (four total).
+- `:active` colors become an additional step darker (two total).
-- Where there are not enough steps to follow this pattern, prioritize `:hover` and `:focus` becoming two steps darker.
+  <figure-img label="The primary confirm button has a `$blue-500` background color, the hover and focus states have a `$blue-600` background color, and the active state has a `$blue-700` background color.
+These color changes are combined with other visual feedback to communicate information about the interactive state." src="/img/color-interactive.png"></figure-img>

-Always use other visual signifiers when  Colour should never be the only visual means of communicating information ([WCAG 1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color)).
-For example, `:focus` color changes are normally accompanied with our standard focus ring.
+- Where there are not enough steps to follow this pattern, prioritize `:hover` and `:focus` becoming a step darker.

 ## Accessibility